Unboxed-Software/solana-course/content/program-security.md

 msg!("borrowed account data");
 ```

 Now that we have access to the account and its fields, the first thing we need to do is verify that the account has already been initialized.
-An unitialized account can't be updated so the program should return our custom `UninitializedAccount` error.
+An uninitialized account can't be updated so the program should return our custom `UninitializedAccount` error.

 ```rust
 if !account_data.is_initialized() {